 The President of the United States.
-Despite being corrupt, he managed to maintain the presidency for two terms before the comic began.
+Despite being corrupt, he managed to maintain the presidency well into his second term at the start of the comic.

-- Everybody Calls Him Barkeep: Or rather, everyone calls him "The Beast" - even his own children.
+- Only Known by Their Nickname: Thanks to Spider, everyone calls him "The Beast" - even his own children.

 Senator Gary "The Smiler" Callahan

 One of the candidates running against The Beast for president.